-- 92. A member who leads a parliamentary sporting group which is not registered as an all-party parliamentary group must register benefits given to the group as if they were given to him or her personally. - 93.
-Gifts and material benefits that do not relate substantially to membership of the House are exempt from registration. - 94.
+- 93. Hospitality provided by His Majesty's Government, any of the devolved institutions in Scotland, Wales or Northern Ireland, the Greater London Authority, combined authorities, local authorities, non-departmental public bodies or health authorities, is exempt from registration. - 94.
+A member who leads a parliamentary sporting group which is not registered as an all-party parliamentary group must register benefits given to the group as if they were given to him or her personally. - 95.
+Gifts and material benefits that do not relate substantially to membership of the House are exempt from registration. - 96.
 Gifts and material benefits should be registered within one month of receipt; the entry will remain on the Register for a period of one year from the date of receipt.
-Any gifts and material benefits which, contrary to the requirements of the Code, are registered more than one month after receipt shall however remain on the Register for one year after the date of disclosure. - 95.
+Any gifts and material benefits which, contrary to the requirements of the Code, are registered more than one month after receipt shall however remain on the Register for one year after the date of disclosure. - 97.
 Gifts received by the Lord Speaker in connection with the performance of his public duties are registered separately, irrespective of value, in a register maintained by his private office.
 Ministers register gifts and benefits received in their capacity as a minister with the Cabinet Office, but opposition spokespeople must register all gifts and benefits above the threshold in the Lords' Register in the same way as any other member.